Understanding the different types of love.

 Such words as erotic and erogenous (likewise in erogenous zones), alluding to sexual desire and arousal, both have their origin in this Greek root.

-In Cate Mackenzie’s words, Eros is a type of love that can be powerful and cause people to lose control.
+In Cate Mackenzie’s words, Eros is a type of love that can be powerful.
+It causes people to lose control.
 That’s why the Greeks considered it dangerous.
+It all depends on one’s point of view.
 I’d instead consider it tasty.

-Cate is a psychosexual relationship therapist accredited by the College of Sexual Relationship Therapists COSRT who wrote an article titled “8 Different Types of Love Explained” for the U.K. edition of Cosmopolitan Magazine.
+Cate is a psychosexual relationship therapist accredited by the College of Sexual Relationship Therapists COSRT.
+She wrote an article titled “8 Different Types of Love Explained” for the U.K. edition of Cosmopolitan Magazine.
+It says that despite the intensity of this love, it may be short-lived.

 When we think of love, this is the first type that comes to mind primarily.
-But now that we know plenty of the shapes of love, we better understand their differences.
+But now that we know plenty of of shapes for it, we better understand their differences.

 Philia